Japanese Pickled Cucumber Recipe using Shio Koji

-For this recipe, all you need to prepare are 2 Japanese cucumbers and 2 tablespoons of Shio Koji paste, and here are the instructions with photos.
+For this recipe, all you need to prepare are 2 fresh raw whole Japanese cucumbers and 2 tablespoons of Shio Koji.
+Now, here are the instructions with pictures.

-Put the zip lock bag in the refrigerator and let it sit for one day
+Keep the zip lock bag in the refrigerator and let it rest for one day

 |4||After that, rinse Shio Koji from cucumbers|

-The Japanese pickled cucumber has a right amount of salt and gets plenty of umami from Shio Koji.
+The pickled cucumber has the right amount of salt and gets plenty of umami from Shio Koji.
 This recipe is quite simple, but the resultant cucumber pickles taste very good.